algosup/2022-2023-project-4-game-design-Team-8/documents/Test Plan.md

 ## Schedule

-After each new version of the game tests will be conducted to ensure the newly implemented features are working correctly
+After each new version of the game, tests will be conducted to ensure the newly implemented features are working correctly

 ## Defect Tracking